joseeden/joeden/docs/005-Cybersecurity/006-Security-Operations/002-Data-Handling.md

   - Nuclear launch codes.
   - Identities of undercover operatives in enemy territories.
   - Comprehensive intelligence assessments of foreign governments.

+## Business Classification

+Business classification levels are used to categorize information within an organization based on its sensitivity and the need for protection.
+These classifications help ensure that data is appropriately secured and accessed only by authorized individuals.

+- **Highly Sensitive**
+  - Information that, if disclosed, could cause significant harm to the organization.
+  - Examples: trade secrets, strategic plans, and personal data of executives.

+- **Sensitive**
+  - Information that requires protection due to its potential impact on the organization.
+  - Examples: customer data, financial records, and intellectual property.

+- **Internal**
+  - Information meant for internal use within the organization.
+  - Examples: internal memos, employee handbooks, and internal project plans.

+- **Public**
+  - Information that can be freely shared without causing harm to the organization.
+  - Examples: marketing materials, press releases, and publicly available reports.

 ## Data Ownership